ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.8.4 (January 2013) =

+* Fix remove credits not saving.
+* Fix an error in how Pro Pack was being loaded.
+Unmatched } caused erratic behavior.
 * Fix a Pro Pack / Store Pages hook issue.

 = 3.8.3 (January 2013) =